-All persons residing in Kent County who are 60 years of age or older are eligible to receive services.
+All residents of Kent County who are 60 years of age or older are eligible to receive services.

 Income levels will be considered an eligibility requirement for some services and will be used to determine cost sharing responsibility for most services.
-Donations should be requested from all participants of non-access services.

-1.2 Targeting of Participants (refer to OAA section)
+1.2 Targeting of Participants (refer to OAA section; except for Wait List reporting below)